Digital Process Innovation

 What is a Digital Process Innovation project?

 An eligible Digital Process Innovation project will involve implementing a new way of working for the company that leads to an increase in quality, speed, dependability or flexibility of the company’s operations.
-This includes significant changes in techniques, equipment and/or software.

 The project must be innovative and involve some risk of failure and must not be focused on routine operational changes or responding to changes in regulation.